Unpaid Bills, Late Fees, and Holds

 Please note that late fees are not assessed when students are on a monthly payment plan or when veterans and servicemembers are awaiting payment of VA benefits.

 If the balance on your student account rises to $1,000 or greater, your account will be placed on a registration hold before the start of registration for the next term.
 You will not be able to register until the amount due drops below $1,000.
 If a registration hold prevents you from registering for a new term, then you will not be enrolled for that semester.
 You will need to take immediate steps to pay your balance in order to restore your enrollment and attend Columbia.

 This hold also restricts students from changing programs, obtaining academic certifications, or receiving a diploma.

-- If you are due to graduate and you have a balance exceeding $1,000, a graduation hold will be placed 30 days prior to the graduation date.
+- If you are due to graduate and you have a balance of $200 or greater, a graduation hold will be placed 30 days prior to the graduation date.
 You will not be able to receive a diploma until the balance is paid.
 Registration and graduation dates are listed on the academic calendar.

 Canceled payments or payments that aren't completed, including for payment plans, can also lead to registration or graduation holds if the payment is not resolved in a timely manner.

 If a student becomes unenrolled and they have an outstanding balance of $50.00 or greater, they must pay the full balance before they can register for enrollment again or receive an academic certification or diploma.